|

 It Starts With Food book

-Melissaalso a Certified Sports Nutritionist as well as a RKC-certified kettlebell instructor, specializes in helping people change their relationship with food and create lifelong, healthy habits.
+Melissa, a Certified Sports Nutritionist and RKC-certified kettlebell instructor, specializes in helping people change their relationship with food and create lifelong, healthy habits.
 They created their program in 2009 and first published their book in 2012.

-They have created a program that helps people figure out their own optimal diet.
+They have developed a program that helps individuals determine their own optimal diet.
 For 30 days, participants eliminate grains, dairy, sugar, alcohol, legumes, and a few other things.
-Don’t worry, though, because after you have completed the program there is a re-introductory period.
+Don’t worry, though, because after you have completed the program, there is a re-introductory period.

-During this period, which lasts 10 days, legumes, non-gluten grains, dairy, and gluten-containing grains are phased back into the diet.
-The elimination of those foods for 30 days and the re-introduction period allows one to learn whether or not those foods have an adverse effect on their health.
+During this 10-day period, legumes, non-gluten grains, dairy, and gluten-containing grains are reintroduced into the diet.
+Eliminating those foods for 30 days and then reintroducing them allows one to determine whether they have an adverse effect on their health.

-Many people have grown so accustomed to the inflammation, cravings, and physiological damage of favorite foods that they are unaware of what is happening to their bodies.
+Many people have grown so accustomed to the inflammation, cravings, and physiological damage associated with their favorite foods that they are unaware of what is happening to their bodies.

 It is time that we stop dismissing common ailments, such as rheumatoid arthritis, as inevitable because of aging.
 Why not try eliminating certain foods from our diet to see if they are the cause?
-Some people who have followed the Whole30 program have seen improvements in their conditions.
+Some individuals who have followed the Whole30 program have reported improvements in their health conditions.

 Dallas and Melissa write, “The food you eat either makes you more healthy or less healthy.
 Those are your options.”
 The choice is yours.
-Sadly, I think that most of us don’t realize – or have forgotten – which foods are good and which are bad.
+Sadly, I think that most of us don’t realize—or have forgotten—what foods are good and which are bad.

-It Starts With Food explains why some foods that we are told are good for us really aren’t.
+It Starts With Food explains why some foods that we are told are good for us are actually not.
 (There are 20 pages of master references in the back of the book if you want to verify the information for yourself.)

 Whole30 Resources